Y0N0N/elec-deploy/Yonon/two-step-repro/README.md

   fully pinned by the imputed data.
 - All inference is empirical (bootstrap), not theory — matching the method's "empirical observations, not theory" stance.

-## What this does NOT reproduce

-Two concrete production results — **train/eval gap 12x → 1x** and the
-**capture of a sharp market plunge** — come from the author's production XGBoost pipeline (an internal project log, v5.3 / v5.4-R), not from this estimator.
-This script reproduces the *method framing* (day = unit, two-phase structure, day-clustered inference) on the same data.